wochap/nix-config/README.md

    # add `nameserver 8.8.8.8` to `/etc/resolv.conf`
    ```

-1. Login with root user and clone into `~/nix-config`
+1. Login with your user and clone into `~/nix-config`
    ```
    $ git clone https://github.com/wochap/nix-config.git ~/nix-config
    ```
 1. Rebuild nixos with the device's specific config, for example, heres's a rebuild for my `desktop`

-   **IMPORTANT:** On clean install, update/add harware-configuration.nix in this repository

-   **NOTE:** Env vars are required on first install https://github.com/NixOS/nixpkgs/issues/97433#issuecomment-689554709

-   **WARNING:** First `nixos-rebuild` with device config can take several hours, maybe you want to disable some features
+   **WARNING:** First `nixos-rebuild` with device config can take several hours, maybe you want to disable some modules

    ```
    # Go to nix-config folder
    $ cd /home/<username>/nix-config
-   $ NIXOS_INSTALL_BOOTLOADER=1 sudo --preserve-env=NIXOS_INSTALL_BOOTLOADER nixos-rebuild boot --flake .#desktop
+   $ nixos-rebuild boot --flake .#desktop
    # Reboot
    ```

+   **NOTE:** If you see an error related to home-manager, it is probably because there's a file collision and you need to remove a file.

-1. Set password for new user `<username>`
+1. Set password for new user `<username>` if you haven't
    ```
    $ passwd gean
    ```